pyMultiVideo/docs/docs/user-guide/installation.md

 ### Install a camera API of your choice:

-Currently the Spinnaker SDK and the Ximea API are supported by the pyMultivideo:
+Currently the Spinnaker SDK and the Ximea API are supported by pyMultivideo:

 #### Install the Spinnaker SDK and PySpin python package